shirakaba/types-react-without-jsx-intrinsics/README.md

 ## Usage

-### Versioning
+If you'd normally have installed, say, `@types/react@16.9.49`, then install the equivalent version of `types-react-without-jsx-intrinsics` instead, by following the below instructions.
+I only support a handful of versions and don't have the motivation to set up automation to handle all possible versions, so please just pick the closest version to the one you need.

-The version number of the package exactly mirrors that of the corresponding `@types/react` package.
-Hopefully I don't
+The version number of the package *should* exactly mirror that of the corresponding `@types/react` package.
+If we ever make any mistakes in publishing, the best we can do is increment the patch version and make a note of warning here.

 ### Installing from npm